larsrh/website/_articles/storage-server.md

 Setting it up was a breeze.

 Funnily enough, the old N54L still sold for about half the retail price:

-{% include quote.html url="https://twitter.com/larsr_h/status/1411689557549096963" author="Lars" text="Almost a decade after I bought it, I sold an HP ProLiant N54L (then: 190 €) for 90 €.
-Has been used continuously without downtime.
-No idea why they are still in such high demand 🤔" %}
+Almost a decade after I bought it (at 190 €), I sold it for 90 €.
+No idea why they are still in such high demand.

 [^duplicati]: Do not construe this as a recommendation of Duplicati.
 Research backup software yourself.
 [^hdd]: As opposed to the data drives, which I routinely swap out on a rolling schedule, approximately every five years, or earlier if S.M.A.R.T. indicates issues.